reframe-hpc/reframe/docs/tutorial_basics.rst

 It's now time to port our tests to an HPC cluster.
 Obviously, HPC clusters are much more complex than our laptop or PC.
-Usually there are many more compilers, the user environment is handled in a different way, and the way to launch the tests varies significantly, since you have to go through a workload manager in order to acces the actual compute nodes.
+Usually there are many more compilers, the user environment is handled in a different way, and the way to launch the tests varies significantly, since you have to go through a workload manager in order to access the actual compute nodes.
 Besides that, there might be multiple types of compute nodes that we would like to run our tests on, but each type might be accessed in a different way.
 It is already apparent that porting even an as simple as a "Hello, World" test to such a system is not that straightforward.
 As we shall see in this section, ReFrame makes that pretty easy.